 I begin with this rather absurd case because most persons would find it easy to make sense of.
 We think this homeowner too extreme, that his cause goes too far, is too outlandish a defense of liberty.
 But that implies a clarity I think lacking about admirable civil disobedience versus civic responsibility.
 In any conflict between rights and law, where are the boundaries and where is the sweet spot that balances the interests of some against the interests of others?
 Is that even a valid phrasing of the issue?
 More to the point, are interests synonymous with rights?
 It is troubling to suppose that the ideal is always in the middle — that some fulcrum exists that finds the balance point — for in a totalitarian state that point might be far too close to the interests of the state while in a libertarian dream world, it might celebrate all the chaos of a gold rush boomtown.
-The notion that we can’t pick and choose which laws to obey rings true, yet we erect monuments to our Founding Fathers, whose picking and choosing spawned a new pattern demanding citizen sanction.
-Ditto for Gandhi, Walesa, Mandela, and King.
-So we certainly cannot say what parents always say to their children: a good citizen always obeys the law.
+The notion that we can’t pick and choose which laws to obey rings true, yet we erect monuments to our Founding Fathers, whose picking and choosing spurned one government and spawned a new one.
+So what force does positive law exert simply by its declarative force, and if something counterbalances it, what could it be that allows us to regard some criminals as heroes and others as worthy of the slammer?
+This kind of question drives home one point: we cannot say what parents say to their children, that a good citizen always obeys the law.

 It is, of course, quite possible to take seriously the notion that we are not at all bound to law except by our own consent as the example cited at the beginning of this essay argues.
 This, after all, underlies the myth of the original social contract — and recall that Locke also argued that each of us renegotiates that contract as soon as we decide to accept the law’s dictates — so what was good for our ancestors should be good enough for us.
-But that notion quickly produces the dyspeptic realization that any government is an impingement on our freedom.
+But that notion quickly produces the dyspeptic realization that any government may be thought by any citizen as an impingement on freedom.
 This certainly seems the position of the originator of the term “civil disobedience.”
 Thoreau’s famous line about that government being best that governs least vivifies the libertarian position that any path out of the state of nature involves reluctant sacrifice of freedom in exchange for security.
 I think the widespread acceptance of this view explains a big chunk of today’s resentment of government.
-That seems an inevitable outcome of taking social contract seriously as does the brute libertarianism that follows.
+That seems an inevitable outcome of taking social contract seriously as is the brute libertarianism that follows.
 But a careful reading of Civil Disobedience raises doubts about whether civil libertarians should make Thoreau their patron saint.
 And if we reject the warrant Thoreau used to derive his view of government, what befalls the argument for civil disobedience that flows from it?

 The answer can be found in the sixty-one years separating him from them.
 Specifically, two moral revolutions changed the theoretical field, the first advanced by Immanuel Kant and the second by the Romantic revolution he inspired.